Last Updated on July 3, 2021 by Toya

-This yummy keto berry smoothie tastes just like cheesecake in a glass and contains only 6.9 grams per serving.
+This yummy keto berry smoothie tastes just like cheesecake in a glass and contains only 6.9 grams of net carbs per serving.
 This keto smoothie is a great option for breakfast or a quick and easy snack during the day.

-You can also use this smoothie after a workout as it will help you fuel up without giving you a heavy feeling in the stomach.
-And, if you choose to make this after a workout, you can substitute the almond milk with coconut water to get those electrolytes on the good level.
+You can also use this smoothie after a workout as it will help you fuel up without giving you that heavy feeling in the stomach.
+And, if you choose to make this after a workout, you can substitute the almond milk with coconut water to get those electrolytes in.

 Tips and tricks

-- Always go with the fresh berries.
-Bad ones will only give the smoothie a nasty taste.
+- Always use fresh berries.
+Spoilt berries will only give the smoothie a bad taste.

 - You can also add some ice to this recipe.
 Doing so will add some bulk so it takes longer to drink and fills you up more.
 It will also help to add more texture and keep the smoothie colder for longer.